zendesk/demo_apps/Bestpractices.md

 * Wrap a function around AJAX request especially when you are going to be passing in some options with your AJAX call.

-* Use `services.notify()` instead of `console.log()` if you are going to print some messages in string format.
+* Clean up console.log and debugger statements before submitting your App.

 * Use Underscore helpers to process arrays, and objects.

-* Use `JSON.stringify()` to dump your json data object into a string when only json format is accepted at the API end point.
+* When sending `POST` / `PUT` requests Use `JSON.stringify()` to dump your json data object into a string when only json format is accepted at the API end point.

 > Instead of